nextcloud/documentation/admin_manual/maintenance/upgrade.rst

 The other way is by entering your ``config.php`` file and changing ``'maintenance' => false,`` to ``'maintenance' => true,``.

-1. If you are upgrading to a major release, for example from 7.0.5 to 8.0, you must review all third party applications (not core apps), for
-   compatibility with your new ownCloud version.
-Then disable all of them before starting the upgrade.
-2. Back up your existing ownCloud Server database, data directory, and ``config.php`` file.
+1. Back up your existing ownCloud Server database, data directory, and ``config.php`` file.
 (See :doc:`backup`.)
-3. Download and unpack the latest ownCloud Server release (Archive file) from `owncloud.org/install/
+2. Download and unpack the latest ownCloud Server release (Archive file) from `owncloud.org/install/
    <https://owncloud.org/install/>`_ into an empty directory outside
    of your current installation.
 For example, if your current ownCloud is installed in ``/var/www/owncloud/`` you could create a new directory called ``/var/www/owncloud2/``
-4. Stop your web server.
+3. Stop your web server.

 Apache 2 is the recommended server for ownCloud (see :doc:`../release_notes` for recommended setups and supported platforms.)